vvmafra/projeto14-mywallet-front/README.md

 ## How to use

 1. Clone my Wallet back-end repository: https://github.com/vvmafra/projeto14-mywallet-back :

-  1.1.
-Install dependecies with: npm i
+   1. Install dependecies with: npm i &nbsp;

-  1.2.
-Run the back-end repository with: npm run dev
+   2. Run the back-end repository with: npm run dev

 2. Clone this repository: ttps://github.com/vvmafra/projeto14-mywallet-front :

-  2.1.
-Install dependecies with: npm i
+   1. Install dependecies with: npm i

-  2.2.
-Run the back-end repository with: npm run start
+   2. Run the back-end repository with: npm run start

-  2.3.
-You can optionally build the project running: npm run build
+   3. You can optionally build the project running: npm run build

 3. Access http://localhost:5000 on your browser (Except Internet Explorer)